-The last domain of the CCSP exam tests an applicant’s knowledge of the laws and regulations that may be applicable to the data stored in their cloud environment and how cloud computing may require a distinct set of policies and procedures from on-premises systems.
+The last domain of the CCSP exam tests an applicant’s knowledge of the laws and regulations that may apply to the data stored in their cloud environment and how cloud computing may require a distinct set of policies and procedures from on-premises systems.

-Understand Legal Requirements and Unique Risks Within the Cloud Environment
+Articulate Legal Requirements and Unique Risks within the Cloud Environment

-This section of the exam focuses on the details and regulations regarding protection of Personally Identifiable Information (PII).
-A test-taker should know the difference between contractual and regulated PII, be familiar with major country-specific privacy regulations and be able to define confidentiality, integrity, availability and privacy.
+This section of the exam focuses on the details and regulations regarding the protection of Personally Identifiable Information (PII).
+A test-taker should know the difference between contractual and regulated PII, be familiar with major country-specific privacy regulations, and define confidentiality, integrity, availability, and privacy.

 Understand Audit Process, Methodologies and Required Adaptations for a Cloud Environment

-This section of the exam tests knowledge of all aspects of the audit process and the differences caused by the use of cloud computing.
+This section of the exam tests knowledge of all aspects of the audit process and the differences caused by cloud computing.